-What are the five reasons to update your DTC TV media in 2021?
-This was the subject of Script to Screen’s #ThoughtLeaderThursday webinar on January 21, 2020 when our guest was Havas Edge CEO Abed Abusaleh..
+What are the five things successful DR marketers have in common?
+This was the subject of Script to Screen’s #ThoughtLeaderThursday webinar on January 21, 2020 when our guest was Havas Edge CEO Abed Abusaleh.
 You can now watch the webinar for free on-demand on this page, or on our YouTube channel.

 The Full Break

-In this webinar, much of the discussion was on the relatively new advertising product of the full break.
-The full break is a three to five minute DTC advertisement that can be placed during an entire advertising break during a television show.
+In this webinar, much of the discussion was on the relatively new advertising space of the full break.
+The full break is a three to five minute DTC advertisement that can be placed within an entire advertising break during a television show.
 Traditionally, multiple advertisements are placed during a break.
 Alternatively, an entire half-hour spot could be given to an infomercial.
-The full break is an alternative.
+The full break is an alternative way to get your message out.
 It gives marketers more time and space to sell their product, but be on platforms a 30 minute show would not fit.

 “News channels can’t run long-form,” Abed explained.
 “But they can run three to five minutes.”

 Full break can be used to improve the performance of other length advertising, like an infomercial.
 They can even share creative from your long-form advertising.
 “There are the parts that work,” Abed explained.
 “Whether it was the testimonials, or the animation, or the storytelling about the product benefits.
 Within this creative are the components to create the perfect blend of what a three minute creative can look like.
 You can use the best features and benefits of that and create almost a super spot.